Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-My students were really into this and was suprised by how much waste there is.
+My students were more focused on food waste in our classroom than on a global scale.

 Did the resource encourage new ways of thinking and talking about the value food?